nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 If this validation fails, a `CommandException` with a clear and descriptive error message should be thrown.

 ### Schedule `datetime` input
-In the current [add schedule feature](#add-schedule-feature), the users have to enter `yyyy-MM-ddTHH:mm` each time for both `StartTime` and `EndTime`.
+In the current implementation, the users have to enter `yyyy-MM-ddTHH:mm` each time for both `StartTime` and `EndTime`.
 However, since a `Schedule` is not allowed to start and end on different days, the user is unnecessarily repeating the input `yyyy-MM-dd`.
 This resulted in a command format that is longer than necessary.
 We plan to streamline the command to make it shorter and more user-friendly.

 **Proposed implementation**

-The new add schedule command would require an additional prefix `d/` for a `Date` in the format `yyyy-MM-dd`.
+The current `st/` and `et/` prefixes will be updated to take in `HH:mm` only.
+Additionally, this would require a new prefix `d/` which will parse user input in the `yyyy-MM-dd` format into a `Date`.

-The format for `StartTime` and `EndTime` would be updated to take in only `HH:mm`.

-The new command format would be `add-s TUTOR_INDEX d/yyyy-MM-dd st/HH:mm et/HH:mm`
+For example, any command that uses the `st/` or `et/` prefix will now use `... d/yyyy-MM-dd st/HH:mm et/HH:mm` instead.

 ### Switching back to list view from calendar view
 In the current system, when executing any commands, including actions like marking, unmarking, or deleting schedules